 Lamplighter was approached to be the pilot project for the first licensed child care centre in Lennox and Addington County to have a Naturalized Playground.
 A seminar was held by the Limestone District School Board (LDSB) on Naturalized Playgrounds in 2014 in which the Director attended and accepted the project!

-As studies show that children are loosing the benefits of playing outdoors among natural elements for long periods of time (the good ol’ days when we were small!), and appear to be having more screen time with various devices, going back to the roots of outdoor play with natural elements, such as rock, wood, grasses and water has shown great strides in children’s overall health and development.
+As studies show, children appear to be having more screen time with various devices and losing the benefits of playing outdoors among natural elements.
+Exploring amongst natural elements such as the beach and the forest has shown great strides in children’s overall health and development.

-Our playground will incorporate rock in our dry river beds which can hold water (but will slowly drain) for play, sand area with log, stump and rock border, Pergola for shade and outdoor group times (to be eventually covered in vines), vine and willow tunnels, wooden hiding huts, log and stump balancing with mulch fall zone and hill slides with mulch exit areas.
-We will encorporate the five senses in plantings for sight, sound, smell, touch and feel.
+We incorporated a dry river bed (rock), sand area with log, rock and stump border, Pergola for shade and outdoor group times along with vine and willow tunnels.
+Wooden hiding huts, log and stump balancing beams with mulch fall zones and hill slides with mulch exit areas for our Preschool and Infant/Toddler yards.
+Two young maples were planted as well.